Totchinuko/apiconan.totchinuko.fr/patches/admin.0.6.x.md

 - Fixed Multi Action Talk sending message in current channel rather than local
 - Fix Give Quest Action checking for replayability of a quest while enforce rules is off
 - Objective location were always showing the location of the first objective

+`0.6.2`
+- Fix identity rule missing a forbidden field
+- Typo in some rule "requiered"
+- Radial menu for scripted chest indicated scripted doors
+- Invisible walls is not appearing in the tool master list
+- Rename invisible wall window
+- Remove events from invisible wall
+- Add a gateway to the warp code, and avoid a stack overflow
+- Completed quest in log display abandon button
+- Enforce warp rules on action trigger seems to be stuck by the "Allow using command" checkbox when off